-Microsoft has announced that Windows 8 wont come with the ability to playback DVD’s built in, instead you will have to use a third party solution or purchase Microsoft’s Windows Media Center which will be sold as a separate program for Windows 8.
+Microsoft has announced that Windows 8 won’t come with the ability to playback DVDs built-in.
+Instead, users will have to use a third-party solution or purchase Microsoft’s Windows Media Center, which will be sold as a separate program for Windows 8.

-Windows Media Player will continue to be available in all editions, but without DVD playback support.
-For optical discs playback on new Windows 8 devices, we are going to rely on the many quality solutions on the market, which provide great experiences for both DVD and Blu-ray.
+Windows Media Player will continue to be available in all editions of Windows 8, but it will lack DVD playback support.
+This change marks a significant shift from previous versions of Windows, where DVD playback was a standard feature.
+The decision to remove this functionality is likely driven by the increasing trend towards digital media consumption and streaming services.
+For optical disc playback on new Windows 8 devices, Microsoft is relying on the many quality solutions available on the market, which provide great experiences for both DVD and Blu-ray.

-You can find out more information over at the Windows 8 Blog.
+You can find out more information over at the .

 Source The Register